On this page

 Snacks and lunches

 Please pack a refillable water bottle, snack and lunches that will not spoil.
 We typically eat morning snack around 10 a.m., lunch at noon and afternoon snack around 2 p.m.
 Please be sensitive to those campers with life-threatening food allergies.
 All camps are ‘Nut Aware.’
 We ask that you do not send products containing nuts or that may contain nuts listed on the labels.
 Please remind your child that they are not to share any food with the other campers.
 We are very active in camp and suggest packing a few extra snacks just in case.
+All locations have access to water fountains and we have frequent water breaks throughout the day.

 Our camps take advantage of as much outdoor time as possible.
 On rainy or smog alert days, we will minimize outdoor time as necessary.
 In the case of extreme hot weather, precautions are taken to keep campers hydrated and in cool or air-conditioned areas where possible.
 We follow the heat/smog alerts sent out by Environment Canada and through Wellington-Dufferin-Guelph Public Health/City of Guelph.

-Disruptive behaviour is handled in a fair and consistent manner using progressive behaviour management strategies.
+We review rules each morning and ask that you talk to your camper about listening, following rules and keeping hands to themselves.
+We do our best to ensure campers are safe and have fun.
+Behaviour is handled in a fair and consistent manner using progressive behaviour management strategies.
 City employees use approaches that are positive, supportive, consistent, proactive, and based on logical consequences.
 The City of Guelph reserves the right to withdraw a child from camp should their behaviour jeopardize the physical safety and security of themselves, participants, City employees or property.
 Communication is provided to all parents/guardians should a situation arise.